Get a year of super-useful advice

-Who to book with, how to get the best deals and inspiring destination ideas from the experts. £4.99 a month, or £49 annually
+Who to book with, how to get the best deals plus inspiring destination ideas from the experts, for only £49 for the year.

 Join Which?
-TravelCancel anytime.
+Travel

-You could use it for a trip out to the site of the 1066 Battle of Hastings, to Housesteads — Britain’s most complete Roman fort, to Dover Castle, or Whitby Abbey, among many others.
+You could use it for a trip out to the site of the 1066 Battle of Hastings, or to Housesteads – Britain’s most complete Roman fort, to Dover Castle, or Whitby Abbey, among many others.

-With a free English Heritage family day pass, up to two adults and three kids, or one adult and four kids can enter an English Heritage property.
+With a free English Heritage family day pass, up to two adults and three kids, or one adult and four kids, can enter an English Heritage property.

-Yes.
+Join Which?
+TravelYes.
 Couples and individuals can use a pass without kids.

-You’ll then receive an email with a barcode, which you can use for a one-off visit to a participating English Heritage site until 2 November.
+You’ll then receive an email with a barcode, which you can use for a one-off visit to a participating English Heritage site until 14 June.

 The giveaway is limited to one pass per household.